 The spectacled bear has a short snout in comparison with other bear species, and a much rounder face.

-As with Asian bear species, spectacled bears are comfortable climbing trees and also build platforms in them.
+As with Asian bear species, they are comfortable climbing trees and also building platforms in them.

-Spectacled bears prefer living in the cloud forests of the Andean region.
+Spectacled or the Andean bears prefer living in the cloud forests of the Andean region.
 They will climb trees to avoid humans.
 Mother bears defending cubs have attacked humans, but no human deaths have been laid at the spectacled bear’s door.

-While spectacled bears are mostly solitary, they do sometimes form small groups when foraging.
+While spectacled species of bear are mostly solitary, they do sometimes form small groups when foraging.
 The bears will form pairs during the spring and the young are born in the Southern Hemisphere summer of November through February.